OpenGammaProject/Open-Gamma-Detector/README.md

 **This project is also on [Hackaday.io](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer), where I post important project updates and other announcements!**

-Open hardware for a hackable scintillation counter and multichannel analyzer (MCA) all-in-one device using a popular NaI(Tl) scintillation crystal and a silicon photomultiplier (SiPM).
-Extremely affordable design for a DIY gamma spectroscopy setup with a total parts cost of under around 200 USD.
+Open hardware for a hackable gamma spectrometer all-in-one device using a popular NaI(Tl) scintillation crystal and a silicon photomultiplier (SiPM).
+Extremely affordable design for a powerful DIY gamma spectroscopy setup with a total parts cost of under around 200 USD.

-The detector uses a standard serial-over-USB connection so that it can be integrated into as many other projects as possible, for example data logging with a Raspberry Pi, weather stations, Arduino projects, etc.
+The detector uses a standard serial-over-USB and hardware UART connections so that it can be integrated into as many other projects as possible, for example data logging with a Raspberry Pi, weather stations, Arduino projects, etc. It includes both scintillation counter and multichannel analyzer (MCA) functions depending on how you want to use it.

 <p align="center">
   <img alt="Photo of the detector board with mounted SiPM, crystal and OLED" title="Photo of the detector board with mounted SiPM, crystal and OLED" width="500px" src="docs/oled.jpg">